restatedev/documentation/docs/deploy/cloud.md

 When you use the [Restate CDK construct library](/deploy/lambda/cdk) to deploy Lambda handlers, the provided invoker role will automatically be granted access to invoke the corresponding functions.
-Alternatively, you will need to do so explicitly.
+If you manage Restate service deployments some other way, you should ensure that the Restate Cloud invoker role is permitted to call the appropriate Lambda handler functions by allowing it to perform `lambda:InvokeFunction`.

 <Admonition type="info" title="Environment Identifier">
 Use the `environmentId` variable to pass the environment ID can be found in the UI and in the output of `restate whoami`.
-This trust policy allows the Restate Cloud `us.restate.cloud` region principal to assume the role, but only on behalf of the specified environment ID.
+This trust policy allows the Restate Cloud `us.restate.cloud` region principal to assume the role, but only on behalf of the specified environment.
 </Admonition>

 </TabItem>